Texas State Highway 4: Route description

-SH 4 begins at the Gateway International Bridge in downtown Brownsville, travelling northeast on International Blvd.
+SH 4 begins at the Gateway International Bridge in downtown Brownsville, travelling northeast on International Boulevard.
 A mile later, it reaches I-69E/US 77/83.
 This first 1 mi section was previously the final stretch of US 77 and 83 before they were rerouted to the southeast around downtown to the Veteran's International Bridge.
-SH 4 continues northeast, passing the intersection with Farm to Market Road 1418, until it reaches an intersection with SH 48 at Boca Chica Blvd.
-SH 4 turns east onto Boca Chica Blvd.
+SH 4 continues northeast, passing the intersection with Farm to Market Road 1418, until it reaches an intersection with SH 48 at Boca Chica Boulevard.
+SH 4 turns east onto Boca Chica Boulevard.
 About a mile to the east is the cutoff for Farm to Market Road 2519, which leads to the Brownsville/South Padre Island International Airport.
 SH 4 continues east, passing along the north side of the airport grounds and meeting intersections with Farm to Market Roads 313 and 511.
 SH 4 exits Brownsville continuing east near the southern side of the Port of Brownsville.
 This section passes a few historical landmarks, including the site of the Battle of Palmito Ranch, site of the final battle of the American Civil War.
-The highway continues east-northeast, past Boca Chica Village and SpaceX South Texas Launch Site, until it terminates at Boca Chica Beach and Brazos Island State Park on the Gulf of Mexico.
+The highway continues east-northeast, past Starbase and SpaceX South Texas Launch Site, until it terminates at Boca Chica Beach and Brazos Island State Park on the Gulf of Mexico.